 22.2.
 We'll normally try to give you 30 days' prior notice before suspending or stopping providing our services and/or ending our agreement).
 However, we may not do this if we believe there is a real risk of loss or harm to us, our network or our other customers (for example, if you’re not paying for the service or where there is a reasonable suspicion of fraud or other abuse).

 22.3.
 If we terminate our agreement with you, we also have the right to terminate any other agreements you have with us, even if you haven’t breached those other agreements.

 22.4.
-If you're within your minimum term when we end the agreement, you'll have to pay an in-contract cancellation charge as set out in the Mobile Price Guide unless the reason we end our agreement is because we are no longer providing the services or plan to our customers.
+If you're within your minimum term when we end the agreement, you'll have to pay an early termination charge as set out in the Mobile Price Guide unless the reason we end our agreement is because we are no longer providing the services or plan to our customers.

 23.1.
 If either of us ends our agreement: